Why Is My Career Stuck in Saturn Dasha?

 Careers that complete a full Saturn dasha typically emerge with a depth of competence and a stability of position that pre-Saturn careers rarely had.
 Saturn punishes shortcuts but pays meaningfully for sustained discipline.
 The relief is not just the dasha ending — it is what the person became during it.

-This is why Vedic counsel during Saturn dashas focuses on endurance, not escape.
+Saturn-dasha counsel in Vedic astrology focuses on endurance, not escape.
 Quitting the work the dasha is shaping usually transfers the same lesson to the next role, restarting the clock.

 Why Saturn slows careers (and what it is actually building)